ABOUT US

-Hello, my name is Takeo Inamura; I’m a 43-year old Japanese man.
+Hello, my name is Takeo Inamura.

 Rather than introduce our work in a conventional way, allow me to tell you how this game got started.